yash-sharma1/docs-site/docs/list_instruction.md

 When you have deposited enough BNB, the proposal's status will switch to `VotingPeriod`.
 Then you should wait for voting result from validators (for now is 4 hours in the testnet).

 If proposal is rejected by validator, the money you have deposited will be distribute to validators.
+If you think it is mistake, please talk on the [community](https://community.binance.org/).

 If proposal is passed, BNB you have deposited will be returned.